What You Need to Know About Rising Interest Rates and Your Investments

 In uncertain times, understanding the relationship between interest rates and different types of investments can empower you to make strong investment decisions.

-This raises the central bank’s policy rate to 2.5 per cent, and comes after three smaller rate hikes earlier this year ranging from one quarter to one half of a percentage point each.
+The latest increase brings the central bank’s policy rate to 3.25 per cent, and comes after a surprise hike of one full percentage point in July and four smaller rate hikes earlier this year ranging from one-quarter to one-half of a percentage point each.

 How higher interest rates affect investments